Invisible founders pay for trust later: higher CAC, slower hiring, weaker fundraising proof, and fewer inbound opportunities.

 Share

-The Real Cost of Not Having a Personal Brand (What Invisible Founders Lose) clay editorial icon
+Clay hero icon for The Real Cost of Not Having a Personal Brand (What Invisible Founders Lose)

 Author expertise